ThomasKaiser/sbc-bench/Results.md

 # Results

 Below some results collected.
 Please keep in mind that these are **NOT** hardware performance numbers but depend on software/settings (see the differences kernel version makes for RockPro64 for example).
-The purpose of `sbc-bench` is to generate insights and not numbers or graphs.
+The purpose of `sbc-bench` is to generate insights and not colorful graphs representing numbers without meaning.
 It's perfectly fine for the same hardware appearing multiple times with different numbers since those differ for a reason (software/settings).

 Especially *openssl* numbers should be taken with a huge grain of salt since the benchmark numbers depend on kernel features and performance with other use cases (e.g. disk/filesystem encryption) [might look  differently](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=59235).